lpabon/katacoda-openstorage-sdk/tutorial-python/step3.md

 ## Create a volume

-Now that we have connected to the cluster, let's go ahead and create a volume of size 100Gi:
+Now that you have connected to the cluster, let's go ahead and create a volume of size 100Gi:

 <pre class="file" data-filename="app.py">